 Does Your Job Put You at Risk?

-Surprisingly, the fact that a job is considered dangerous doesn’t necessarily mean an insurance company will charge higher premiums.
-If you’re a police officer, your premiums will probably be fine unless you’re in a role that faces danger on a regular basis, such as a member of the SWAT team.
+Surprisingly, the fact that a job is considered dangerous doesn’t necessarily mean an insurance company will charge higher life insurance premiums.
+If you’re a police officer, your life insurance premiums will probably be fine unless you’re in a role that faces danger on a regular basis, such as a member of the SWAT team.

 According to the Bureau of Labor Statistics (BLS), the top jobs that put one at risk of fatal injuries include: